bitsol/minimal-mistakes/_posts/2017-11-19-up-and-running-with-monogame.markdown

 You might be talking about non-free (mostly freemium) engines with all their nice [legal crap](https://www.unrealengine.com/en-US/eula)...
 And [then some](https://unity3d.com/legal/terms-of-service).
 Why would anyone want that?
 Maybe if they want to throw together a quick prototype.
 Or if they need easy scripting.

 Otherwise, let the MonoGame framework do the real heavy lifting for the programmers, and the artists work on art, not Unity3D.
 Just my two cents.
+For a less opinionated ~rant~ explaination, I suggest you go [here](http://www.gamefromscratch.com/post/2015/06/13/GameDev-Glossary-Library-Vs-Framework-Vs-Engine.aspx).

 Without further ado, allow me to bestow upon you a pretty sweet "Hello, World" game.